EXPLORERS:

 LCSO SUMMER CAMP:

-The Lake County Sheriff's Office Summer Camp for 8-12 year olds is free to participate.
+The Lake County Sheriff's Office Summer Camp for 8-12 year olds, and is free to participate!

 TEEN DRIVER CHALLENGE: